Marceillo/eco-shave/README.md

 ## Colours

 * Each page is similar but a bit differant the colors are similar with white and a #ddd background color.
-* I created the style of colors to be  similar but have small differances in each app.
+* I created the style while developing the site with each app.

 ### Colour Scheme